 Name or ID number

-There isn’t a hard and fast rule when it comes to incident management categories, so focus on ways your team can easily identify issues.
+Once you’ve categorized an incident, make sure it’s sorted into an appropriate section for future reference and so the right team gets their eyes on it.
+There isn’t a hard-and-fast rule when it comes to incident management categories, so focus on ways your team can easily identify future issues by the type of incident occurring.

-The final stage of incident logging is closing the response deliverables.
+Once the problem is solved to everyone’s satisfaction, you’re ready to close the ticket and log the incident as complete.
 You’ll want to keep any documentation you’ve created in the above steps by storing it in a shared workspace for future reference.
 This can be anything from a shared drive to a digital project folder.

 During your post-mortem project meeting, you may want to talk through any incidents that occurred during the project.
 This can be a great transition into the problem management phase of a project where you work to solve the root cause and create a more effective meeting.